 “Next, soon as the captives start to leave, Zi, Nikko and Sarah will be at the back door.
 Valeria, Chloe and I will be at the front.
 Amaya sticks with the cars.
 I’ll mental Nikko and Janah, Sarah blows open the back door while I kick open the front.
-If they haven’t gotten to the inside cellar door, Mani can laser the lock and come in from wherever, likely the kitchen.
-Gun girls, you get a clear shot with the Oblivion pellets, take it.
-Ideally, this isn’t messy, we don’t need blood all over the place or all over us.
-The drug kills almost instantly, hearts will quit pumping.”
+If they haven’t gotten to the inside cellar door, Mani can laser the lock and come out wherever, likely the kitchen.
+Gun girls, you get a clear shot, take it.
+Ideally, this isn’t messy, we don’t need blood all over the place or all over us."

 “Excellent.
 We’ll get them airlifted out after we’re history.
 Bad way to put it, after we’ve dealt with the Shadows and are on our way.”

 Grace B goes off with Janah and Mani, we wait until we see the cellar door open, sprint to our places and get busy.

 The distraction of muffled activity in the cellar keeps the Shadows from catching on to Zi and I, the hated Shaolin, until we blast in the doors.

 Janelle, “Well, well, shithook Shaolin, the goddamn plan worked.”

 Little Man, “Two of them, a fucking bonanza.”

 Sarah shoots Janelle, I clock Little Man in the throat with four straightened fingers and a load of Qi.
 Geez, harder than I’d wanted, my fingers are inside his throat.
 Blood gushes, so much for the plan.

 Sarah has the laser out and zaps the gash, smell of burnt Shadow hits the atmosphere.

 A quick body count shows two more, Valeria is in between Lois and Sarah, no shot.